History of fantasy: Post-Tolkien

 With the immense success of Tolkien's works, publishers began to search for a new series with similar mass-market appeal.
 Fantasy novels began to replace fiction magazines as the heart of the genre.

-Lin Carter edited the Ballantine Adult Fantasy series, when Ballantine pursued the fantasy market; it was so titled to avert its being filed as children's literature.
+Lin Carter edited the Ballantine Adult Fantasy series, when Ballantine pursued the fantasy market; it was so titled to avert the series being filed as children's literature.
 The line contained mostly reprints, but introduced some new fantasy works.
-Reprinted authors included William Morris, Lord Dunsany, and George MacDonald; more recent authors included Hope Mirrlees's Lud-in-the-Mist, Ernest Bramah's Kai Lung books, and Evangeline Walton's The Island of the Mighty, the success of which led to the publication of the other three novels she had written in that series, and to a distinct strain of Celtic fantasy in later fantasy.
+Reprinted authors included William Morris, Lord Dunsany, and George MacDonald; more recent works included Hope Mirrlees's Lud-in-the-Mist, Ernest Bramah's Kai Lung books, and Evangeline Walton's The Island of the Mighty, the success of which led to the publication of the other three novels she had written in that series, and to a distinct strain of Celtic fantasy in later fantasy.
 Another work in this series that was influential for the Celtic fantasy subgenre was Katherine Kurtz's Deryni Rising.

 Although many fantasy novels of this time proved popular, it was not until 1977's The Sword of Shannara that publishers found the sort of breakthrough success they had hoped for.
 The book became the first fantasy novel to appear on, and eventually top the New York Times bestseller list.
 As a result, the genre saw a boom in the number of titles published.
 Fantasy novels of the late 1970s and 1980s included Stephen R. Donaldson's Lord Foul's Bane (1977) the first in The Chronicles of Thomas Covenant, the Unbeliever series, John Crowley's Little, Big (1981), Raymond E. Feist's Magician (1982), Robert Holdstock's Mythago Wood (1984) and Glen Cook's Black Company series.